 The university has a marquee filled with interactive exhibits, ranging from Segways to computer game technology, oculus rift to marine wildlife, chemistry experiments to health care sciences.
 There was something for everyone with plenty of opportunity for students to get hands on.

-On Tuesday several year 12 students from saltash.net went to a similar event.
-They got to experience the hands on exhibits and also got to meet some of the scientists in a series of bite-sized ‘lectures’ from PhD students and researchers at the University.
+On the following day, several Year 12 students from saltash.net went to a similar event.
+They got to actively experience the exhibits and also met some of the scientists in a series of bite-sized ‘lectures’ from PhD students and researchers at the University.

 Topics included the psychology of robotics, video gaming for education and marine biology.
 The speakers had eight minutes to give the audience an overview of what their research is and put this in context: why is it important and why should we care about it?